abhishekarya1/Hash-Define-myNotes/content/spring-boot/cloud.md

 Review: [/microservices](/microservices)

 ## Spring Cloud
-Just like Spring Boot is an extension to Spring Framework, Spring Cloud is an extension to Spring Boot which provides tools to build and work with cloud-native applications.
+Spring Cloud are related set of tools for developers to quickly build some of the common patterns in distributed cloud-native systems.

 Many tools are provided among which the most popular are from open-source projects like Netflix OSS and HashiCorp's Consul.